JimDesu/basis-lang/spec.md

 This section specifies how values are constructed and how slots are initialized in Basis.
 Every construction in the language flows through the `<-` operator (§7.1), which writes a value into a slot and enforces the failure-atomicity discipline (§7.18).
 The right-hand side of `<-` accepts five distinct surface shapes (§7.3), each fitting a subset of left-hand-side types: parenthesized command call, aggregate literal `${...}`, sequence literal `$[...]`, bare identifier, and bare literal.
 The construction surfaces compose with the language's existing mechanisms — the failure system (§4), the parameter-mode discipline (§6), the type system (§5) — without introducing new control-flow primitives.

 The `.implicit` mechanism (§7.8) admits bare literals at typed slots by registering type-conversion constructors.
 The `-<` dynamic-narrowing operator (§7.14, §7.15) is the runtime counterpart to `<-` for narrowing across type hierarchies, applied uniformly across variants, class hierarchies, and unions.
 The `=` defaults declaration (§7.10) supplies type-level default values for buffer-backed types whose bytes do not have a meaningful zero.
-The atomic compound construction discipline (§7.11) is the structural shape that satisfies the productive write-once obligation (§6.13) for compound types.
+The atomic compound construction discipline (§7.11) is the structural shape that satisfies the CREATE write-once obligation (§6.13) for compound types.

-### 7.1 The `<-` Operator
+### 7.1 The Placement Operators

-The `<-` operator is the runtime placement primitive.
-It writes a value into a slot, observing the slot's parameter-mode contract and the language's failure-atomicity discipline.
-The operator appears in three syntactic positions:
+**The `<-` operator.** The primary placement operator, `<-`, is the runtime placement primitive: it writes a value into a slot, observing the slot's parameter-mode contract and the language's failure-atomicity discipline.
+It appears in three syntactic positions:

 - **Local introduction.** `#x <- value` introduces a fresh local slot `x` and binds it to the right-hand value; `# T x <- value` is the explicitly-typed variant (§7.2).
 The introduced slot's type is the right-hand value's type when no explicit type is supplied.
-- **Productive write.** `'r <- value` writes a productive parameter or receiver.
+- **Create write.** `'r <- value` writes a CREATE parameter or receiver.
 Under the write-once-on-success rule (§6.13), this is typically the constructor body's single Phase 2 commit (§7.11).
-- **Slot rewrite.** `&x <- value` rewrites the slot bound to a REFERENCE-mode parameter (where `&` is the parameter's mode marker per §6.2); `x <- value` rewrites a regular previously-initialized local (where the bare-name form applies).
+- **Slot rewrite.** `&x <- value` rewrites the slot bound to an UPDATE-mode parameter (where `&` is the parameter's mode marker per §6.2); `x <- value` rewrites a regular previously-initialized local (where the bare-name form applies).
 In both cases the slot must already be initialized at the point of the write; the write replaces its value.
-PRODUCE parameters do not admit rewrite — the write-once rule allows only one write per successful path.
+CREATE parameters do not admit rewrite — the write-once rule allows only one write per successful path.

 In all three positions, the typechecker enforces failure-atomicity (§7.18): a may-fail right-hand side whose evaluation fails leaves the left-hand slot in its pre-write state.
-For productive and reference writes, the pre-write state is the slot's contents before the `<-` evaluation began.
+For CREATE and reference writes, the pre-write state is the slot's contents before the `<-` evaluation began.
 For local introductions, the pre-write state is the slot's pre-introduction status — uninitialized for `#x <- value` whose right-hand side fails, since the `#`-introduction-with-initializer is a single atomic operation that either completes or does not.

 **The `<<-` operator.** A second placement operator, `<<-`, stores a value into a resting place as a *non-owning view*.
 It is admitted in the resting-place store positions — local introduction, plain-slot rewrite, and field write — and at by-name argument positions (§3.14).
 For an unobligated value `<<-` is an ordinary store, identical in effect to `<-`.
-The two diverge only when the stored value carries an obligation (§10): `<-` moves ownership of the obligation into the destination, which discharges it at the destination's lifetime end, while `<<-` installs a deliberate alias and leaves ownership with the source. `<<-` is the surface for back-edges — a parent pointer, a `prev` link — where the destination must reference an obligated value without owning its discharge (§10.11).
+The two diverge only when the stored value carries an obligation (§10): `<-` moves ownership of the obligation into the destination, which discharges it at the destination's lifetime end — the moved-from source is not consumed, but survives as a non-owning view of the value (§10.11) — while `<<-` installs a deliberate alias and leaves ownership with the source. `<<-` is the surface for back-edges — a parent pointer, a `prev` link — where the destination must reference an obligated value without owning its discharge (§10.11).

+**The `<<` operator.** A third placement operator, `<<`, stores an *independent copy* of the right-hand value into a resting place — local introduction, plain-slot rewrite, field write, or a by-name argument position (§3.14) — duplicating the value's backing storage so the result shares nothing with the source.
+It is admitted on **buffer-backed values only**: the containment rule (§5.1) forbids embedded pointers, so structural duplication is total, with nothing to decide shallow-versus-deep — copying an object, pointer, or variant remains the explicit job of a constructor.
+For a fixed-size buffer-backed value `<<` coincides with an ordinary `<-` store — a record is already pure bytes — and differs only for the runtime-length forms `[]` and `[]T`: there `<-` and `<<-` share the value's element region by copying its handle, while `<<` duplicates the elements into the destination's own storage.
+Copies cost, so `<<` is explicit and never a default; the distinction reads off the operator — an arrow *places the existing value* (`<-` move, `<<-` view), no-arrow `<<` *duplicates* it.
+A `<<` of an obligated, allocator-backed buffer yields a fresh, region-managed, unobligated copy and leaves the source's duty untouched (§10.11).

 ### 7.2 Local Introduction Syntax